In case you missed it

 iStock

 Whether it’s a leaking faucet or a broken appliance, it’s inevitable—especially if you rent for a long time in New York City—that you will find yourself asking a landlord to make repairs.
-Fortunately there are laws and regulations that require building and apartment owners to make repairs when you report something is broken, but that doesn’t necessarily mean it will be done immediately
+Fortunately there are laws and regulations that require building and apartment owners to make repairs when you report something is broken, but that doesn’t necessarily mean it will be done immediately.

 Typically a landlord’s responsiveness depends on how efficiently your super or management company runs the building, whether or not you live in a rent-stabilized apartment, and how eager your landlord is to keep you as a tenant.

 Even so, there are ways you can speed up repairs.
 Putting the request in writing is a good starting point.
-If you live in a large rental building, tipping the super can help, as can teaming up with other residents who are dealing with similar problems.
+If you live in a large rental building, tipping the super can help, as can teaming up with other tenants who are dealing with similar problems.
 If that fails, you can file a complaint, which can trigger a violation.

 If you're having trouble getting repairs made, here are seven tried-and-true tactics to help move the process along.